School Counseling Degree Programs

 Best Master’s in Student Counseling Programs

 US News & World Report ranks doctoral student counseling programs based on peer assessments performed by faculty at other institutions, professional assessments by hiring schools, and other factors.
-To help you evaluate these programs, we researched these schools to provide further details on the programs offered, counseling-related accreditation, graduate tuition per credit hour, and more.
+To help you evaluate these programs, we researched these schools to provide further details on the programs offered, counseling-related accreditation (by the Council for Accreditation of Counseling & Related Educational Programs (CACREP) and the American Psychological Association (APA)), graduate tuition per credit hour, and more.
 Note that graduate tuition per credit hour is based on tuition for in-state students; tuition rates for out-of-state students may be higher.

 |School||Grad Degree(s)||US News Best|